 Determines circadian rhythm (sleep wake cycle).
 Patients wear a wristwatch-type device for a period of 2 to 3 weeks.
 During this time, the device records your wrist movements, which are inactive during sleep.

 Our patients are seen by a board-certified Sleep physician.
 We closely collaborate with referring providers to provide seamless delivery of care.
 All technical staff members are registered polysomnographic technologists (RPSGT) with the board of polysomnographic technologists.
-Together with a board-certified sleep physician, we see patients for consultations on disorders including sleep apnea, insomnia, parasomnias, narcolepsy, and circadian rhythm disorders.
+The clinic sees patients for consultations on disorders including sleep apnea, insomnia, parasomnias, narcolepsy, and circadian rhythm disorders.